mehdiayad/vue-Interface/README.md

 ## Project requirements

-- Server : local build-in
 - Browser : Chrome / Mozilla

 ## Project components version

-- Laravel 6.0
+- Vue : 2.6
+- Vue-CLi : 4.2
+- Bootstrap : 4.4
+- ES6 : 4.2
+- Vue Router : 3.1
+- Vuex : 3.1
-- PHP : 7.2
+- Vuex-Persist : 2.2

-- Lavarel Debugbar (*)
-- Collective HTML (*)
-- Cors (*)
+## Project concepts used
+- Component architecture with Vue
+- Axios for HTTP reuqets with API
+- Routing with vue-Router
+- Global State management with VueX
+- Local storage with Vuex-persist
+- Mixin for DRY principle

 ## Project setup

-- install MAMP
-- Open MAMP application
-- Go to webstart page -> tools -> phpMyAdmin
-- create a database name 'laravel'
+- Run the  Laravel API first (https://github.com/mehdiayad/Laravel-WS/blob/master/README.md)
-- download the project from github and put it in the default Mamp server directory
+- Download the project
-- Come back to webstart page, you should see all MySQL informations connections
-- update project/.env databases informations with MySQL informations connections  (Default & Additionnal)
-- update project/config/database.php databases informations with MySQL informations connections (Default & Additionnal)
-- Open the terminal from your project root folder
+- Open the terminal and go to the root directory
-- Run the command php artisan migrate:install
-- Run the command php artisan migrate:refresh --seed
+- Run pnm run serve (should listen on the port 8080)
-- Go to webstart page -> MyWebsite -> laravel* -> public
-- Now you are able to use and see the application
+- Open your browser and go to the page http://localhost:8080/
 - You can connect to the app with (email:super@gmail.com / password:super)

-## Project concepts used
-- Authentification
-- Eloquent ORM
-- Query Builder
-- Migrations
-- Seeding
-- Middleware
-- Dependency Injection
-- Hashing
-- Pagination
-- Relationship 1:N
-- Error Handling
-- Unit testing